 The undersigned certified that a true and correct copy of the foregoing document was sent by electronic transmission, facsimile, U.S. Mail or e-mail to all parties of record in all of its contested cases pending before the Missouri Public Service Commission on this 11th day of August, 2016.

-A Robert J. Hack
+[s] Robert J. Hack Robert J. Hack

 Southwest Power Pool - Essential to Delivering Reliable and Affordable Energy Now and in the Future